• Disease Overview

 Causes

-MWS is an autosomal dominant genetic disorder caused by an abnormality (mutation) in the gene called ZEB2.
-This mutation leads to either loss of function (common) or decreased function (rare) of this gene.
-The ZEB2 gene (previously called ZFHX1B or SIP1) is located on chromosome 2 in the region 2q22.3.
+MWS is an autosomal dominant genetic disorder caused by an variant in the gene called ZEB2.
+This variant leads to either loss of function (common) or decreased function (rare) of this gene.
 Genes provide the instructions for making a protein that plays a critical role in the formation of many organs and tissues of the body before birth.
-When a mutation occurs in one copy of this gene, the protein produced may be faulty, inefficient, or absent.
+When a variant occurs in one copy of this gene, the protein produced may be faulty, inefficient or absent.
 This affects the development of many organs and tissues throughout the body especially the brain.
-MWS almost always occurs as a new (sporadic or de novo) mutation.
-This means that in nearly all cases, the gene mutation has occurred at the time of formation of the egg or sperm for that child only, and no other family member will be affected.
+MWS almost always occurs as a new (sporadic or de novo) variant.
+This means that in nearly all cases, the gene variant has occurred at the time of formation of the egg or sperm for that child only, and no other family member will be affected.
 It is usually not inherited from, or “carried” by, a healthy parent.

 In a very small number of families, more than one child has been affected with MWS.
-Of the more than 300 individuals described in the literature, recurrence of MWS has only been reported in 5 families.
+Of the more than 300 individuals described in the medical literature, recurrence of MWS has only been reported in around 5-6 families.
 The chance of recurrence for parents who have a child with MWS is thus approximately 2% or less.
-This could happen if one parent has a proportion of cells in their ovaries or testes that have a mutation which causes MWS.
+This could happen if one parent has a proportion of cells in their ovaries or testes that have a variant which causes MWS.
 This is called germ-line mosaicism.

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
+Dominant genetic disorders occur when only a single copy of a disease-causing variant is necessary to cause the disease.
 Due to the severity of the condition, affected persons are unlikely to have children of their own and there have been no reports of individuals with MWS reproducing.
 If an affected person were to reproduce, there would be a 50% chance with each pregnancy to have an affected child.

 • < Previous section